Bicycle Accident Injury

 Bicyclists do not have the same types of protection in accidents that the occupants of motor vehicles enjoy.
 When you ride your bicycle, you do not have the protection offered by a car’s metal cab, collision avoidance technology, safety belts, or airbags.
 Instead, you are largely unprotected from the physical forces released when you are hit by a car on a bike.

-An experienced bicycle accident injury lawyer at Hutzler Law can evaluate what happened and explain the legal merits of your claim.
+An experienced bicycle accident attorney at Hutzler Law can evaluate what happened and explain the legal merits of your claim.
 If your accident was caused by the driver’s negligence, you might be entitled to recover compensation for all of your losses.

 How Common are Bicycle Accidents?